 My parents were like two-peas in a pod: warm, friendly, happy, caring, easy-going, generous and kind.
 They enjoyed each other’s company, loved each other and the home they lived in for 53 years and doted on their children and grandchildren.
 We loved them immensely and miss them everyday.

-Of course, I wouldn’t be nearly so interested in food and baking if it wasn’t for my Mum.
-I don’t know where my Mum learned to cook, as she grew up with housekeepers, but she was a big influence on me.
+If it wasn’t for my Mum, I wouldn’t be nearly so interested in food and baking.
+I don’t know where my Mum learned to cook, as she grew up with housekeepers, but her cooking was a big influence on me.
 Dinners were often simple affairs, as that’s what my Dad liked.
 But she also loved to bake and make jam.
 And that’s what caught my attention.
 She kept our cookie jar full, turned my Dad’s homegrown raspberries into scrumptious jam, baked delicious birthday cakes, and the tastiest pies at Thanksgiving and Christmas.

-Baking to me was like magic.
-The idea of combining the most basic ingredients of sugar, flour, salt, butter and baking powder to make cookies was astounding to me.
-And learning to bake bread was eye-opening.
+When I was young, baking to me was like magic.
+I loved making cookies from basic ingredients such as sugar, flour, salt, butter and baking powder.
 I have many happy memories of helping my Mum bake in the kitchen: learning to make her famous sugar cookies, stirring the batter and making a wish with her Christmas pudding and learning how to make bread for the first time.

-This recipe is adapted from a cookbook by Jehane Benoit.
-It was my Mum’s favourite cookbook – such that the copy that I have of hers is missing both covers as well as many pages.
+This Whole Wheat bread was adapted from a recipe by Jehane Benoit.
+It was in my Mum’s favourite cookbook – such that the copy I have of hers is missing both covers as well as many pages.
 But all the bread and cookie recipes are there.
 And most days, that’s all I need.

-My Mum’s Honey Butter Whole Wheat Bread is delicious toasted with jam for breakfast or for a simple lunchtime sandwich.
+Try my Mum’s Whole Wheat Bread with jam for breakfast or for a sandwich for lunch.